(Click on the image to enlarge)

 This happy reader of my blog got back $4100 (Click to enlarge):

 Warning: You may be considering using software to collect/submit your reimbursements (instead of the above options 1 -3).
-I don't recommend software for submission of the requests to Amazon as they might be flagged if Amazon receives too many submissions in a short period of time.
+I don't recommend software for automatic submission of the requests to Amazon as they might be flagged if Amazon receives too many submissions in a short period of time.
 I tried a software a couple years ago and I received a polite warning from Amazon.
-However, software that just 'collects' the information for you (where you have to submit the requests to Amazon manually) is fine as long as you trust the software provider.
-(I don't have a recommendation for a software provider at this time).
+However, software that just 'collects' the information for you (where you and/or the software provider has to then manually submit the requests to Amazon) is fine as long as you trust the software provider.

 Good luck and keep me posted!